Griefed/AddEmAll/README.md

 Help with either of these would be greatly appreciated!
 I would love to keep these features in the [Common](Common/src/main/java/de/griefed/addemall)-package as much as possible.

+Currently, no other Minecraft, Forge or Fabric version support is planned.
+I mainly want to use the blocks in this mod in a modpack I enjoy.
+If you want support for other versions, feel free to fork this project, implement your changes, and submit a pull request!

 ## IntelliJ IDEA

 1. Clone or download this repository to your computer.